dairycultist/GamernyanOS/README.md

 embedded systems programming :pensive:

-bootloader/boot sector/startup/entrypoint/first part of image that's written in assembly (.S) that sets up the stack (and maybe some other stuff) and calls the C main function.

-kernel - manages resources (memory allocations, file pointers) and connects software and hardware (I/O, peripherals/device drivers)

 `-DF_CPU=16000000UL` may be added to avr-gcc command to define CPU frequency if omitting `#define F_CPU 16000000UL` from script

 `-device sd-card,drive=my_sdcard -drive id=my_sdcard,if=sd,format=raw,file=sdcard.img` Tell QEMU to emulate an SD card controller and attach our SD card image: Add SD card image as a virtual _drive_, which is referenced by a virtual _device_ (the SD card controller).